archiba/pandas_bj/readme.md

 |10,000 | 100,000 | True | 5.6312 | 6.0406 |
 |10,000 | 1,000,000 | True | 57.0484 | 51.8505 |

-When you need to Join `1,000,000` X records with `10,000` Y records with `BETWEEN`, and it is expected that `50` X records are joined per a Y record in average,

-pandas-bj can create result in 60 seconds.
+The result shows that if you want to join  `10,000` rows Y with `1,000,000` rows X, and it is expected that `50` X for each Y record in average, then pandas-bj can finish process in 60 seconds.